ncbermudez/ncbermudez/README.md

-- 👋 Hi, I’m Neili Bermúdez.
+- 👋 Hi, I’m Neili Bermudez.
 - 👀 Thanks for checking out my profile.
 I’m interested in public health, early childhood development, and data visualization on these topics.

 <!---